 - Average professional experience: 5 years

-- Average GRE scores: Quantitative: 83rd percentile; Analytical: 4.0 (written test); Verbal: 60th percentile (Note: there is no minimum GRE score required.)
+- Average GRE scores: Quantitative: 83rd percentile; Analytical Writing: 4.0; Verbal: 60th percentile (Note: there are no minimum GRE score requirements.)

 - Average undergraduate GPA: 3.5